 Sources B.A.S.I.C. program provides evidence-based behaviour intervention, analysis and consultation services based on the principles of applied behaviour analysis and positive behaviour support.

-Services are primarily provided to individuals with Autism, but are open to anyone else requiring these support with challenging behaviour or skill deficits.
+Services are primarily provided to individuals with autism but are open to anyone else requiring support with challenging behaviour or skill deficits.
 Services are provided primarily in the Vancouver Island area.
 This program also provides the clinical supervision required by individuals seeking certification through the Behaviour Analyst Certification Board.
-All services are clinically supervised by Board Certified Behaviour Analysts in order to ensure services are evidence based and maximize behaviour change and skill acquisition.
+All services are clinically supervised by board-certified behaviour analysts in order to ensure services are evidence-based and maximize behaviour change and skill acquisition.